-Food stains aren’t that common and they hardly land up on walls but if you aren’t having a good day, the mishap can occur.
+Food stains aren’t that common and they hardly land up on walls.
+But if you aren’t having a good day, mishaps can occur.

 For mild stains, a simple baking soda paste would do the work.
 For stubborn stains, you need to put a pinch of baking soda, some apple cider vinegar, and ammonia in about 2 liters of warm water.
 Put on gloves while you are working with the mixture and make sure to wipe the area dry with a clean cloth once the stain is gone.